prabhutech/sensocloud/README.md

 ```

 ### Initial Walkthrough
 To help you hit the ground running, let's walk through an example workflow together.
-We're assuming you've followed the [usage](https://github.com/prabhutech/sensocloud#usage) directions and are inside your app's directory.

 We'll start by running our app in a browser so we can make a few changes.
 ```